SPIP

 Tags defined on the “Site configuration” pages

-- #NOM_SITE_SPIP diplays the name of the site.
+- #NOM_SITE_SPIP displays the name of the site.

-- #URL_SITE_SPIP is your site’s address.
-As the tag doesn’t include the final slash “/”, you can create a link by typing something like #URL_SITE_SPIP/sommaire.php.
+- #URL_SITE_SPIP displays the address of your site.
+As the tag does not include the final slash “/”, you can create a complete absolute page link by coding something like #URL_SITE_SPIP/sommaire.php.

-- #DESCRIPTIF_SITE_SPIP (from SPIP 1.9) displays, as indicated by its name, the site description, as it has been entered on the configuration page.
+- #DESCRIPTIF_SITE_SPIP, this tag is used to display the site description as it has been entered on the configuration page.

 - #EMAIL_WEBMASTER is the webmaster’s email address.
 By default, SPIP takes the address of the first administrator, i.e. the one who installed the site.
-If you’d rather have a “Write to the webmaster” form, see “Forms”.
+If you would prefer to use a “Write to the webmaster” form, see “Forms”.

-- #LOGO_SITE_SPIP [SPIP 1.8] is the site logo.
-In fact it is the logo of the root section of the site, section 0.
+- #LOGO_SITE_SPIP In fact it is the logo of the root section of the site, section 0.

-- #CHARSET is the character encoding used by your site.
+- #CHARSET , this tag returns the character encoding used by your site.
 Its default value is iso-8859-1, i.e. “ISO-Latin-1”.
 For an introduction to charsets, see Character encodings.

-- #LANG SPIP 1.7, 1.7.1, when used outside ARTICLES, RUBRIQUES, BREVES and AUTEURS loops, gives the main site language.
+- #LANG , when used outside any ARTICLES, RUBRIQUES, BREVES and AUTEURS loops, will return the principal language of the site.

-- #LANG_DIR, #LANG_LEFT, #LANG_RIGHT SPIP 1.7, 1.7.1 are tags which define the writing direction of the current language.
+- #LANG_DIR, #LANG_LEFT, #LANG_RIGHT introduced these tags which define the writing direction of the current language.
 See: Creating a multilingual site for further details.

 Layout tags

-- From SPIP 1.9, the tag #CHEMIN{xxx} gives the complete path to a file xxx, whether this file is at the root of the site, in the templates directory, in dist/, etc. Use like this, for example:
+- The tag #CHEMIN returns the complete path to a file xxx, whether this file is at the root of the site, in the templates directory, in dist/, etc. Use like this, for example:

 - #PUCE displays a bullet like the one on the left.

 - #DEBUT_SURLIGNE, #FIN_SURLIGNE are tags which indicate to SPIP in which part of the page to highlight words which have been found by a search loop.
-Voir : «The search loops».
+See: "The search loops and tags".

 N.B.
 These tags are for experienced users of SPIP only.

-- #REM does not display anything.
-It makes it possible to place comments in templates: [(#REM) Ceci est un commentaire. ].
-Such comments do not appear in the source code of the pages produced for the site.
+- The #REM tag does not display anything.
+It makes it possible to place comments inside your template files: [(#REM) This is only a comment. ].
+Such comments do not appear in the source code of the pages produced for the site either.

-- #SELF SPIP 1.8 gives the URL of the current page starting from the site root.
-Any variables only needed for SPIP’s internal use are removed.
-For example #SELF in a page which is called by this URL: http://mysite.net/article.php?id_article=25&var_mode=recalcul would return: article.php?id_article=25
+- #SELF returns the URL of the current page starting from the site root.
+Any variables only added for SPIP’s internal use are removed.
+For example #SELF inserted in a page which is called with this URL:

 The #SELF tag can be useful in forms.
 Example: